Klipspringer in exhibit

 Diet

-Fruit and flowers (less frequent: leaves and lichen)
+Fruit and flowers (also, leaves and lichen)

 Klipspringer in exhibit Endangered Status Graph - Least Concern Endangered Status Graph - Least Concern